From Google to Apple

 iMessage

-To users iMessage threads appear to be between contacts, but on the backend they're between contact methods like phone numbers or email addresses.
-Along with Apple's device-first philosophy I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
-I recently changed my email address but I need to keep my old one in my Apple account indefinitely so my friends’ threads with me (read: with my old email address) won’t retroactively split.
-I've also encountered unsolvable problems spinning up group chats with Jordan since he moved to Japan.
+Like I mentioned re: Apple's device-first philosophy, to users iMessage threads appear to be between contacts, but behind the scenes they're between contact methods like phone numbers or email addresses.
+I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
+I recently changed my email address, but because of this behavior I need to keep my old email in my Apple account indefinitely so my friends’ threads with me (read: with my old email) don’t retroactively split.
+I've also encountered unsolvable problems spinning up group chats with Jordan since he switched to a Japanese phone number.

 Beyond these rare issues I'm very happy with iMessage.

-Ecosystem effects of iMessage include rich embedded media from all other Apple products like Photos, Music, and Maps, and automatically entering SMS 2FA codes on any device.
+Ecosystem effects of iMessage include rich embedded media from Apple products like Photos, Music, and Maps, and automatically entering SMS or email 2FA codes on any device.

 ✔ Moto 360 → Apple Watch